Kkoro1/HAckathon-Prep/README.md

 * FreeCodeCamp

-  + nothing has been started
+  + 23/28 done of Basic HTML and HTML5